Using wall art to complement color schemes in bedrooms

 Here are some pointers I find helpful:

-- Use a consistent colour theme across different styles to maintain cohesion within the color schemes bedroom.
+- Use a consistent colour theme across different styles to maintain cohesion within the colour schemes bedroom.

 - Balance bold patterns with simpler pieces to avoid overpowering the room’s atmosphere.